How To Get A Matte Finish On Epoxy Resin

 Do a gentle and even sanding technique.
 It’s very important to wait until the resin has fully cured before sanding, and always clean the surface afterward.

 Absolutely!
 Many crafters experiment with a combination of matte techniques to achieve a unique and custom finish.
 For example, you can enhance the effect with a spray-on matte finish or additional surface sanding.
+You can even do a satin finish epoxy resin.
 Just be sure to test on a small sample first.

 Thanks for taking the time to learn about matte finishes on resin!
 I hope this guide has sparked your creativity and given you the know how to get that perfect matte look for your resin projects.